 If you wish to conceal pipework that comes out of the floor, a pedestal basin is your best bet.
 However, if your pipework comes out of the wall, a semi pedestal or wall hung basin will be a better option.
 This will make your bathroom look much neater in the long run.

-A wall hung basin, like our popular Arte, is the perfect option where plumbing comes out of your wall.
+A wall hung basin, like our popular Tate, is the perfect option where plumbing comes out of your wall.
 You can even make it a feature with a decorative bottle trap

 5. Contemporary style

 Looking for something a little more stylish and chic than a simple pedestal basin?
 A counter top basin could be just the item you’re looking for.
 With a high rise basin mixer and a suitable vanity unit, you can add a real touch of class to your overall décor.

 There is a wide range of sizes and styles when it comes to basins, so have a think about how a new larger or smaller basin will impact upon your room.
 Will a larger basin dominate your room too much?
 Would a smaller basin simply not be big enough for your needs?